RosettaCommons/documentation/rna-denovo-setup.md

 Application purpose
 ===========================================

-This code allows build-up of three-dimensional de novo models of RNAs of sizes up to ~300 nts, given secondary structure and experimental constraints, and some human curation of submodels along the build-up path.
+This code allows build-up of three-dimensional de novo models of RNAs of sizes up to ~300 nts, given secondary structure and experimental constraints.
+It can be carried out reasonably automatically, but human curation of submodels along the build-up path may improve accuracy.

 Algorithm
 =========